mutewinter/workflows2md/README.md

 # Workflows2MD

 Make a list of your Alfred Workflows in Markdown.
+Parses `info.plist` and `update.json`.

 ```
 $ npm install